 Godard is chief editor of the British Journal of Industrial Relations and associate editor of the Human Resource Management Journal.
 He served as president of the Canadian Industrial Relations Association, is a former board member of the Labor and Employment Research Association (USA), and worked for the governments of Manitoba, Canada, and Great Britain

-Paul Larson and Ron McLachlin work in the areas of humanitarian logistics, investigating how humanitarian agencies create and use supply chains to source food to areas of drought and famine
+Paul Larson works in the area of humanitarian logistics, investigating how humanitarian agencies create and use supply chains to source food to areas of drought and famine

 Ray Lee and Sue Bruning work in the areas of health workplace safety, mental health, and emotional labour.